 We represented a woman who suffered a broken ankle when she fell down the stairs at her elderly father’s house.
 She had gone upstairs to get his laundry so she could wash it.
 While she was upstairs, the father set some magazines on one of the lower stairs.
 As she was coming down the stairs carrying the laundry, she did not see the magazines – so she stepped on them, slipped, and broke her ankle – requiring surgery.
 She was a registered nurse and missed about two months of work, in addition to the cost of the surgery.
 Unfortunately, the insurance company wouldn’t offer any settlement because they didn’t think a jury would ever award money to a daughter against her own elderly father.
 However, when we went to trial, our client’s siblings testified for her and the jury understood that the compensation was not going to come directly from the father but instead from his homeowner’s insurance.
 They found our client partially at fault for not seeing the magazines and reduced the award because of that, but our client still received an award of approximately $45,000.00, which paid for her medical bills and time off from work, plus some additional compensation for the surgical scar and pain suffered in the experience.

 We represented a young man who was a passenger in a car that was hit head on by a drunk driver.
 Unfortunately, our client was not wearing a seat belt when they were hit at highway speeds, so his head hit the windshield and he suffered very serious facial injuries.
 However, Minnesota law does not allow the other driver to use the victim’s non seat belt use as a defense and we were able to recover well over $1,000,000 for our client.
+The settlement helped to pay for multiple reconstructive surgeries, time off from work, and other compensation.